 Nearest neighbors and data structures for searching

-Optimal algorithms for fixed-size summands, approximation of general (NP-hard) problem.
+optimal algorithms with a fixed-size summand, approximation of general (NP-hard) problem.

 Approximation algorithms for visibility.

-The goal is (a) to provide a user-friendly interface, especially for educational purposes,
+The goal is to provide a user-friendly interface, especially for educational purposes,

 Molecular conformations in Structural bioinformatics.